IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 TTC         Total Transfer Capacity
 VoLL        Value of Lost Load
 VRE         Variable Renewable Energy
 VRES        Variable Renewable Energy Source (units with null linear variable cost and no storage capacity.
-Do not contribute to the the operating reserves)
+Do not contribute to the operating reserves)
 ==========  ============================================================================================================================================================================

 Dictionaries.
 Sets
 ------------------
-The dictionaries include all the possible elements of the corresponding sets included in the optimization problem. **You can't use non-English characters (e.g., ó, º)**
+The dictionaries include all the possible elements of the corresponding sets in the optimization problem. **You can't use non-English characters (e.g., ó, º)**

 =============================  =========================================================================================================================================================================================================================================================================================================================
 File                           Description